Jerome Schlichter - Senior Partner

 In recent rankings of the most influential people in the 401(k) industry by 401kWire.com, Jerry has repeatedly ranked in the top 5.
 This is due to his handling of nationwide class actions on behalf of employees and retirees in large 401(k) plans alleging excessive fees and conflicts of interest that reduce employees’ and retirees’ retirement assets.

 Throughout his career, he has also handled major precedent-setting class action and mass tort cases on behalf of individuals.
 He currently represents employees and retirees of large companies with claims of excessive fees in their retirement plans.
-He and the firm have obtained settlements in these 401(k) excessive fee cases of nearly $300 million for employees and retirees, in addition to significant improvements in their 401(k) plans.
+He and the firm have obtained settlements in these 401(k) excessive fee cases of more than $300 million for employees and retirees, in addition to significant improvements in their 401(k) plans.
 He also was lead attorney for the firm in the first and only full trial of an excessive fee case in the country.
 This trial resulted in a substantial eight-figure verdict on behalf of employees and retirees in the ABB 401(k) plan.

 In 2014 and 2015, Mr. Schlichter’s firm obtained the two largest 401(k) excessive fee settlements in history.
 The first was a settlement for $62 million against Lockheed Martin on behalf of Lockheed Martin employees, which included significant changes to the Lockheed Martin 401(k) plan.
 The second was a settlement for $57 from Boeing, which likewise included significant non-monetary relief.